engineyard/ey-docs/pages/setup-ssmtp-for-mail-relay-to-authsmtp.md

 **NOTE**: If using AuthSMTP, go into the control panel and enable SSL access to your mail relay.

-## Configure Your Instance

-Now you can configure ssmtp on your instance.
+## Steps to configure your instance

-Edit `/etc/ssmtp/ssmtp.conf` (a config file for ssmtp sendmail) and make it look like the following:
+1. Edit `/etc/ssmtp/ssmtp.conf` (a config file for ssmtp sendmail) and make it look like the following: mailhub=mail.authsmtp.com:2525 mailhub=smtp.gmail.com:587  -- used for google apps

-    mailhub=mail.authsmtp.com:2525
-    mailhub=smtp.gmail.com:587  -- used for google apps

-Replace this with the hostname you want email to come from:
+2. Replace this with the hostname you want email to come from: rewriteDomain=example.com

-    rewriteDomain=example.com

-Set `FromLineOverride` to make the the **From:** use the from line from the envelope.
+3. Set `FromLineOverride` to make the the **From:** use the from line from the envelope.
 The only exception is if no *from line* is given.
         FromLineOverride=YES

-Use SSL/TLS to send secure messages to server:
+4. Use SSL/TLS to send secure messages to server:
         UseSTARTTLS=YES

-Make sure that this isn't `UseTLS=YES`.
-If you're getting errors like:
+5. Make sure that this isn't `UseTLS=YES`.

         SSL connection to host = Success, Cannot open mail.authsmtp.com:2525

-then you have the wrong variable. `UseTLS` doesn't work with authsmtp, only `UseSTARTTLS` does.
+     If you're getting errors like the one above then you have the wrong variable. `UseTLS` doesn't work with authsmtp, only `UseSTARTTLS` does.

-Add your own user/pass here:
+6. Add your own user/pass here:

         AuthUser=username
         AuthPass=password
         AuthMethod=DIGEST-MD5 #Comment this out if you are using gmail or google apps

-Set your action mailer setting in `RAILS_ROOT/config/environment.rb` (or an env specific env file if you prefer)
+7. Set your action mailer setting in `RAILS_ROOT/config/environment.rb` (or an env specific env file if you prefer)

         ActionMailer::Base.delivery_method = :sendmail

-Or for newer versions of Rails
+8. Or for newer versions of Rails

         config.action_mailer.delivery_method = :sendmail

-Ensure permissions on the three files above(`/etc/ssmtp/ssmtp.conf`, `/usr/sbin/ssmtp`, `/usr/bin/sendmail`) are properly set:
+9. Ensure permissions on the three files above `/etc/ssmtp/ssmtp.conf`, `/usr/sbin/ssmtp`, `/usr/bin/sendmail`  are properly set:

         $ sudo chmod +x /usr/sbin/ssmtp /usr/bin/sendmail
-    $ sudo chown deploy:deploy /etc/ssmtp/ssmtp.conf</code></pre>
+        $ sudo chown deploy:deploy /etc/ssmtp/ssmtp.conf

     Where `deploy` is the name of your SSH user you logged into your instance with.

-And that's it!
-You can now send emails from your app via your SMTP relay.
+10. That's it!
+You should now be able to send emails from your app via your SMTP relay.